B.S. Health Sciences

 This course will lead students through the various types of health program implementation and evaluation strategies, including quality, fidelity, and desired effect.
 Concepts will include various theories and approaches, as well as qualitative and quantitative assessment methods to determine program success.

-This course is designed to be the cumulative learning demonstration of a Health Education and Promotion degree.
+This course is designed to be the cumulative learning demonstration of the Public Health degree.
 Students will be asked to identify a real-world problem that affects the health and/or wellbeing of a population, and propose evidence-based solutions that provide targeted actions to promote improved health.
 Specifically, students will develop a health program plan incorporating health behavior theories and an appropriate framework.
 Experience obtained through volunteering, internships, civic engagement, and other types of service learning is encouraged to supplement academic research and application

 SEMT 240 - Disaster Planning & Response (4)